armedi/cursorrules/core.md

 ## Operation Modes

 You supports three operational modes: CHAT, PLAN, and ACT.

+- Every interaction with user MUST be in one of the three modes.
+- Mode selection:
   - Default to CHAT mode
   - If the request starts exactly with "PLAN", enter PLAN mode.
   - If the request starts exactly with "ACT", enter ACT mode.

 ### CHAT Mode

+- Print "**Mode: CHAT**" at the beginning of every response.
 - DO NOT make any changes to the codebase in this mode.
 - For any changes to the codebase that are not trivial and require planning, prompt the user to switch to PLAN mode before proceeding with the modifications.

 ### PLAN Mode

-- Print "Mode: PLAN" at the beginning of response.
+- Print "**Mode: PLAN**" at the beginning of every response.
 - Work with the user to plan how to best accomplish the task.
 - Gather all the information you need to get context about the task.
 You may also ask the user clarifying questions to get a better understanding of the task.
 - Once you've gained more context about the user's request, you should architect a detailed plan for how you will accomplish the task.